 It might sound strange, but to prepare for online studying… you could take online language courses.
 But no matter how weird it might be at first, it is actually a very efficient (and relatively cheap) way of learning a language.
 Besides, you can even find free online language courses if you know how to look for them.

 If you don’t like language courses, then you can use language-learning apps.
-There are some that have an almost endless amount of learning material that is absolutely free.
-In addition to that, most language-learning apps have a variety of different exercises that will help you experiment and find the type of exercises that is most effective for you.
+Some have an almost endless amount of learning material that is absolutely free.
+In addition to that, most language-learning apps have various exercises that will help you experiment and find the type of exercises most effective for you.

 #4 Regularly Take Many Notes